ILyaKN1979/Airbnb_bangkok/README.md

 ## Results<a name="results"></a>

-The main thoughts and findings can be found in the post available[HERE]
+The main thoughts and findings can be found in the post available here  https://medium.com/@ilyakalagin/discovering-the-perfect-lodging-for-my-family-in-bangkok-my-journey-of-analytical-exploration-and-dff1bdfcca46

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>